 - Straighten the four sides with a dough cutter.

-- Remove the plastic sheet, and transfer the meat paste together with the baking paper to a baking tray.
+- Remove the plastic sheet, and transfer the meat paste with the baking paper to a baking tray.

 - An easy way to straighten the sides is using a dough cutter to push back the meat paste to the center

 - 150g of meat paste is the ideal amount to roll out to a 9×9 inches square.
 This square will eventually be cut into four square pieces, producing size and thickness similar to those selling in the stores.

 5. How to grill the bak kwa with the oven

 Baking the bak kwa is a two-step process.

 a) First grill: to form a sheet of cooked meat

 - Preheat the top and bottom heating elements of the oven to 160°C/320°F.

 - Place the tray of raw meat paste in the preheated oven on the middle rack to grill for 15 minutes.